backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 It turns out that the best predictor of whether or not a student will pass or fail their a course is their track record.
 Another user on Kaggle posted their study (https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included in their model, and acheived a classification accuracy of 90%.

 Of course, it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but the result is still valuable nonetheless.
-For instance, devoting a bit more time to exploring this concept in depth, educators could potentially make long term success predictions using nothing other than the student's early academic tendencies.
+For instance, devoting a bit more time to explore this concept in depth, educators could potentially make long term success predictions using nothing other than the student's early academic tendencies.
 Even more importantly, this could help K-12 schools identify their "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.

 ## <center>Post-Op: Continued Study</center>
-*2 weeks later*
+&nbsp;&nbsp;&nbsp;&nbsp; *2 weeks later*
-As I may have hinted at earlier, I wasn't exactly "satisified" with the result of this study.
-Given how much time and effort I devoted to this, I wasn't quite ready to wave goodbye to my first project in machine learning just yet.
+As I may have hinted at earlier, I wasn't exactly "satisified" with the results of this study.
+Given how much time and effort I devoted to this, I wasn't quite ready to wave goodbye to my first ML project just yet.
 I decided to refine my predictive capabilities, and focus on a more *niche* group; the honor roll students.

-In sum, I essentially just repeated the process, but using 16 as the threshold for 'G3' rather than 12.
+In sum, I essentially just repeated this process, but used 16 as the threshold for 'G3' rather than 12.
 My top performing model was a random forest, which achieved a classification accuracy of 91.6%!
-It turns out that the group of students in the 90th percentile have a lot in common!
+It turns out that the honor roll students have a lot in common!

-The most important of which being (in no specific order):
+In no specific order, the most important features were:
 * age
 * health
 * weekly alcohol consumption
 * parents' education levels (both)
 * quality of family relationships

-For now, I'll just leave you with the results.
-I may decide to create a stand alone post for this later, but I'd like to keep my "First Machine Learning Project" genuine.
+I may decide to create a stand alone post for this later, but I'd like to keep my "My First Machine Learning Project" genuine.
+So for now, I'll just leave you with the results.
 I welcome all forms of criticism and/or advice, the best way to get in contact is by messaging me on LinkedIn!

 If you've made it this far, thank you so very much.
-I hope that you found reading this as enjoyble as I found making it!
+I hope that you found reading this post as enjoyble as I found making it!

+&nbsp;&nbsp;&nbsp;&nbsp; - Drew